pswsm/fasta_cli_tools/README.md

 ```

 ### Format
-Reads teh file into a Fasta struct, formats using TextWrap, and outputs the formatted text.
-If output file is provided, writes to it.
+Reads the file into a Fasta struct, formats using TextWrap, and outputs the formatted text.
+If output file is provided, writes it.
 ```sh
 $ fasta_cli_toolkit format /path/to/input/file [/path/to/output/file]
 ```